openshift/microshift/docs/devenv_rhel8.md

 ```

 ## Quick Development and Edge Testing Cycle
-In the development environment, it is practical to build and run MicroShift executable as described in the [Build MicroShift](#build-microshift) and [Run MicroShift Executable](#run-microshift-executable) sections above.
-However, it is also necessary to have a convenient technique to occasionally test the system in a RHEL for Edge environment.
+During the development cycle, it is practical to build and run MicroShift executable as demonstrated in the [Build MicroShift](#build-microshift) and [Run MicroShift Executable](#run-microshift-executable) sections above.
+However, it is also necessary to have a convenient technique for testing the system in a setup resembling the production environment.
+Such an environment can be created in a virtual machine as described in the [Install MicroShift on RHEL for Edge](./rhel4edge_iso.md) document.

-The MicroShift Installer ISO build procedure takes over 30 minutes to complete.
 Once a RHEL for Edge virtual machine is created, it is running a version of MicroShift with the latest changes.
+When MicroShift code is updated and the executable file is rebuilt with the new changes, the updates need to be installed on RHEL for Edge OS.

-The remainder of this section describes a simple procedure for replacing the MicroShift executable file on an existing RHEL for Edge OS installation.
+Since it takes a long time to create a new RHEL for Edge installer ISO and deploy it on a virtual machine, the remainder of this section describes a simple technique for replacing the MicroShift executable file on an existing RHEL for Edge OS installation.

 ### Configuring ostree
 Log into the RHEL for Edge machine using `redhat:redhat` credentials.
 Run the following command for configuring the ostree to allow transient overlays on top of the /usr directory.